-TORONTO — TD Bank Group shares were trading up almost five per cent Thursday afternoon after the bank reported fourth-quarter earnings that surprised to the upside and it raised its dividend by 13 per cent.
+TORONTO — TD Bank Group shares climbed almost five per cent Thursday afternoon after the bank reported fourth-quarter earnings that surprised to the upside and it raised its dividend by 13 per cent.

-The bank was trading up $4.44 or 4.8 per cent at $96.38 on the Toronto Stock Exchange at midafternoon, boosted by a combination of its results and a wider market rally.
+The bank's stock closed up $4.52 or 4.91 per cent at $96.50 on the Toronto Stock Exchange, boosted by a combination of its results and a wider market rally.

 TD reported a rise in earnings in part from its U.S. division where it saw higher margins on loans, while Canadian retail banking also inched up amid increasing client activity and credit card spending.